dantleech/blog/content/posts/2024-09-01-saint-jean-port-de-pied.md

 I rode down the road.
 Tyrion Lannister has just been accused of conspiracy to murder by Catlin Stark after he revealed her identity in a tavern.
-I've seen the televison series but it's fun listening to the book and getting the extra context.
+I've seen the televison series but it's fun listening to the book.

 I found the campsite and went for pizza.